E-commerce

 Can I change the displayed selling price?

-The framework described by Shopify is based on a retail price defined by the supplier and a cost for you: do not mechanically bypass this logic without explicit agreement with the brand and without checking the channel’s contractual rules.
+The framework described by Shopify is based on a retail price set by the supplier and a cost for you: do not mechanically bypass this logic without explicit agreement with the brand and without checking the channel’s contractual rules.

 What does “limited features” mean?